The Atacama Cosmology Telescope: Probing the Baryon Content of SDSS DR15 Galaxies with the Thermal and Kinematic Sunyaev-Zel'dovich Effects: Analysis

 where $\ln(\tau_0) =-6.40$ and $m$ = $0.49$ at z = 0.5.
 We use this to estimate $\bar{\tau}$ from our $\bar{y}$ measurements.
 The systematic error bars on $\bar{\tau}$ from the $\bar{y}$-$\bar{\tau}$ relationship are calculated by using the Monte Carlo method taking into account the estimated $4\%$ systematic uncertainty on $\ln(\tau_0)$ and 8$\%$ on $m$.
 The systematic uncertainties on $\ln(\tau_0)$ and $m$ were estimated in \cite{2016arXiv160702442B} by taking the largest relative differences between the radiative cooling and AGN feedback models used for Equation \ref{eqn:ysim}.

-A null test was performed by stacking the ILC sample on a simulated CMB map.
+A null test was performed by stacking the ILC sample on a simulated ILC CMB-only map.
+This test served as a check of our pipeline and jacknife estimates.
 The same pipeline used in the ILC analysis was used to measure the Compton-$y$ parameter in the simulated CMB map for all luminosity bins in Table \ref{sourcetable}, print stacked submaps as in Figure \ref{fig:submaps}, and plot radial averages as in Figure \ref{fig:radialavg}.
 The Compton-$y$ results for the simulated CMB map were consistent with zero within $1\sigma$ for all luminosity bins.
 The stacked submaps were also consistent with the same noise level as estimated using the jackknife uncertainty estimations.